What Is Fault Tree Analysis?

 2. The Events

-Events can refer to the causes of failure, contributors, or failure itself.
+Events can refer to the common causes of failure, contributors, or failure itself.
 They include everything that could have or has happened in the chain of actions leading to the breakdown.
 Events can either be input (i.e., lead to other occurrences) or output (i.e., result from other circumstances).

 3. Logic Gates